 Because powerline adapters provide a hardwired connection, you’ll get ultra-fast buffer-free streaming while avoiding the networking headaches that WiFi extenders and mesh WiFi systems can create.

-TLDR: cord cutters should reconsider purchasing a mesh WiFi network.
+TLDR: Streaming TV viewers should reconsider purchasing a Mesh WiFi network.

 While mesh WiFi systems are a cool idea and are an easy way to provide whole-home wireless coverage, even the experts agree that, “If you want total control over your network and require the best possible throughput performance and connectivity options, stick with a traditional router solution.”